Self-hosting a Gemini capsule

 - Server IP Address: 192.168.1."18" (replace "18" with whatever the server machine is.
 Check with

-.) - Status: Enable
+ip a.) - Status: Enable

 - External Port Start: 1965